Throttle Quadrant Rebuild - Parking Brake Mechanism Replacement, Improvement, and Operation

 A micro-switch is used to open or close the circuit when the parking brake lever is raised or lowered.

-The micro-switch is mounted proximal to the vertical control rod, and when the parking brake is is in the DOWN position, the connectors from the micro switch are touching a flange that has been attached to the rod, however, when the parking brake lever is moved to the UP position, the connection is severed (circuit open or closed).
+The micro-switch has been mounted proximal to the vertical control rod, and when the parking brake is is in the DOWN position, the connectors from the micro switch are touching a flange that has been attached to the rod, however, when the parking brake lever is moved to the UP position, the connection is severed (circuit open or closed).

-The relay, either enables or inhibits 12 volt power to flow into the circuit, and this is dependent upon the whether the toe brakes are depressed.
+In short, the relay (open/closed) is triggered by the movement of the toe brakes and the relay, either enables or inhibits 12 volt power to flow into the circuit, and this is dependent upon the whether the toe brakes are depressed.

 The reason for this set-up will be understood shortly.